stevenchadburrow/AcolyteHandPICd32/Testing/README.md

 Kirby's Adventure - wrong sprite tables
 Crystalis - wrong sprite tables

-Some games that do not work well:

-Rad Racer - scanlines are all over the place<br>
-Nuts and Milk - background is missing most of the time<br>
-Dragon Warrior 2 - locks up between intro screens<br>

 The journey has been documented on the 6502.org Forum, here: http://forum.6502.org/viewtopic.php?f=1&t=8236